Greg Autry: Governmental service

 During the 2016–2017 presidential transition, Autry served on the Agency Review Team at NASA.
 These teams are tasked with evaluating government agencies and making policy recommendations to the incoming administration.

 The team's recommendations formed the basis for the Trump space policy, which resulted in a series of budget increases for NASA, a commitment to returning to the Moon and has been widely regarded as expansive.
 Following his service on the transition team, Autry temporarily served as the White House Liaison at NASA.

-President Trump nominated Dr. Autry to serve as the chief financial officer at NASA on July 27, 2020.
+President Trump nominated Dr. Autry to serve as the Chief Financial Officer at NASA on July 27, 2020.
 On December 2, the Senate Commerce, Science, and Transportation Committee voted 14–12 on party lines to forward his nomination to the full Senate.
 It was uncertain if the Senate would find time in the schedule for several 2020 nominees, including Autry, as their focus was on bills which included the passage of the National Defense Authorization Act and finalizing a 2021 omnibus spending bill.
 On January 3, 2021, his nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate.

+On March 24, 2025, the White House forwarded a nomination to the U.S. Senate for Autry to serve as Chief Financial Officer of NASA.
+The CFO oversees more than $25 billion in agency funding across a wide range of missions, including initiatives related to the Moon and Mars.
+NASA Acting Administrator Janet Petro cited Autry’s prior service as a White House liaison and his background in space policy as valuable qualifications for the role.
+She emphasized the importance of the CFO’s position in maximizing efficiencies, refining internal processes, and ensuring effective stewardship of taxpayer funding.